‘Eat the Poor’ is here!

 All my books are available in paperback and I think almost any writer will tell you that they love thinking of people getting a physical copy of their work.
 However, it doesn’t make sense for me to be effectively subsidising paperback sales from the sales of Kindle ebooks.
 Well, maybe just a little – but nothing like as much as I am doing.
 So I am afraid that the cost of my paperbacks will be increasing.
 In fact, by the time you read this, they may have already increased.
 I’m sorry about that.
 If you are quick you may still beat the rise and if you ever meet me personally (or invite me to your book group or conference) I can provide discounted copies.
 But even if you don’t, the price you pay (as with almost all books) is tiny when you remember the work that writers put into them.
 Think of it in terms of what you spend on coffee (or equivalent if you are a stranger to coffee shops).
 Or just put it down as your personal subsidy to the arts.

-On the blog, I’m going to try something new in 2022.
+This year I’m also publishing a regular blog on Thursdays.
 My wife keeps a proper journal.
 (She’s a Jane Austen fan and she thinks every woman should write a journal.)
 Looking back over the year, as she likes to do every December, she realised that she has a record of an astonishing period of English history.
 I say English because one of the remarkable things about it is the way that, under the pressure of covid, the Union seems to have been disintegrating before our eyes.
 Many of us have lost all sense of time over the last two years and it is difficult to believe (especially now we know about the parties in Downing Street) just how harsh the lockdown rules were and how long they went on for.
 Tammy’s journal is an interesting reminder – a bit of social history recorded as it happened.
-I’m going to start it at the end of February – two years after the first time that there are any references to covid in it – and then follow events as they developed.
-I’ll be interested to see what people make of that.
+It’s got a growing readership as the events of two years ago are back in the news.
+Some people seem also to be getting a taste for her rather laconic writing style and wicked sense of humour.

-If people want to tell me about their plans for the year or what they would like to see me writing about, they can contact me through this blog or via Twitter (TomCW99) or Facebook (I’m AuthorTomWilliams).
+If people want to tell me what they would like to see me writing about next, they can contact me through this blog or via Twitter (TomCW99) or Facebook (I’m AuthorTomWilliams).
 Like most writers I do try to engage with my readers but I can sometimes feel that I’m just shouting into the abyss.
-It would be lovely to hear from you, even if it’s just you wishing me a Happy New Year.
+It would be lovely to hear from you.

 Speaking of engaging, I do have a newsletter.
 I’m afraid my letters are quite spasmodic: partly I’m disorganised and lazy, but I am also very aware that people don’t want to be deluged with newsletters.
 I promise you won’t get too many.
 I do give subscribers the odd offer or extra news.
 There’s a subscription box at the bottom of every page or you can sign up HERE.